Out for the day… on the one euro bus.

-It speeds along, picking up and setting down across the Roussillon plain: Le Soler, St Féliu, Millas, Nefiach.
-Pretty villages and small towns.
+The 560 then speeds along, picking up and setting down across the pretty villages and small towns of the Roussillon plain: Le Soler, St Féliu, Millas, Nefiach.

 On to Ille sur Têt, Bouleternère, Rodes, Vinça.
 Through the peach, nectarine and cherry orchards, past Marquixanes and Eus, the valley narrowing now, mountains, snow topped from November to April, closing in.

-Villefranche de Conflent, a perfect mini Carcassonne of a fortified medieval town, is where the Yellow Train begins.
-It also where you would get off to visit Vernet les Bains.
+Villefranche de Conflent, a perfect mini Carcassonne of a fortified medieval town, overlooked by the impressive Fort Liberia, is where the Yellow Train begins.
+It’s also where you would get off to visit Vernet les Bains.

 The road and Yellow Train tracks twist and turn their way up the higher valley of the Têt together now.
 Sometimes running parallel, sometimes on opposite banks of the river.